KvanttoriOy/ghwh/README.md

 Run it using `npx gook-server`, or by cloning the repository, building it and running it.

-## Getting started

-First install the dependencies and build the server:

-- `npm i`
-- `npm run build`

-And to start the server from now on, simply run `npm start`.
+🚧 This package is in its alpha stage, so don't expect it to work flawlessly.

+## Quick start `npx`

+The absolute quickest way to run gook-server is by running `npx gook-server` in a folder.
+This way you don't need to install the dependencies and compile the server before launch.
+You can still configure the server by creating a `gook.config.json` file in the folder where you run `npx gook-server`, same as in the [Configuration](#configuration) section.

 ## Configuration